-After decades of planning, the upgrade of the A8 between Baillieston and Newhouse to motorway is finally under construction.
-The scheme is no longer a simple upgrade of the gap in the M8 between Glasgow and Edinburgh.
-It now also includes an upgrade of Raith Interchange to provide an underpass, the widening of the M8, M73 & M74 between Easterhouse and Hamilton and a remodelling of the M74 J3a Daldowie.
+After decades of planning, the upgrade of the A8 between Baillieston and Newhouse to motorway is finally complete.
+The scheme also included an upgrade of Raith Interchange to provide an underpass, the widening of the M8, M73 & M74 between Easterhouse and Hamilton and a remodelling of the M74 J3a Daldowie.

-The scheme is due for completion in 2017 and will vastly improve journey times through this important transport corridor in North Lanarkshire.
+The scheme, completed in 2017 vastly improved journey times through North Lanarkshire.
 This page outlines the history behind the scheme, including a previously aborted upgrade, as well as considering the additional works which were combined into the scheme.

 LOCATION: M8, M73, M74 - Glasgow, North & South Lanarkshire